waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Strategic Plans & Hypotheses

 ### Cianwood Gym Puzzle
-*   **Confirmed Mechanic 1 (Puzzle Trigger):** Stepping on the tile at (8, 6) on the eastern side path causes the Gym Leader and three boulders to appear.
-This is a red herring; the true puzzle starts after the central path trap is sprung.
+*   **Core Mechanic:** The puzzle cannot be solved by avoiding the central path.
+The intended solution is to deliberately trigger the trap by walking up the central path, which makes three boulders appear.
-*   **Confirmed Mechanic 2 (Central Path Trap):** The side paths are physically disconnected from the leader.
-The only way forward is to walk up the central path.
-Stepping on tiles (4, 12) or (4, 13) causes the boulders to appear, blocking the path.
+*   **Trap Trigger:** Stepping on tile (4, 12) or (4, 13) causes the boulders to appear, blocking the path forward.
-*   **Confirmed Mechanic 3 (Boulder Manipulation):** The intended solution is to deliberately trigger the trap, making the boulders appear.
-The puzzle must then be solved by pushing the boulders with STRENGTH to clear a path to the remaining trainers and the Gym Leader.
+*   **Solution:** After the boulders appear, the puzzle must be solved by pushing them with STRENGTH to clear a path to the remaining trainers and the Gym Leader.
+The correct pushing sequence is still under investigation.
-*   **Confirmed NPC Status:** Black Belt Yoshi at (2, 12) is a non-battling NPC.
+*   **Confirmed Non-Battling NPC:** Black Belt Yoshi at (2, 12) will not battle.